 - Pre-paying online;

 - Factoring shipping fees into product pricing.

 Take every opportunity to save money when shipping, because a little discount here and there will add up over time.
 Generally, the more items you ship, the better the discount will be.
 Keeping with the same carrier may help you accurately predict shipping spend and, therefore, adjust projected earnings appropriately.

 2. Slow Shipping Speeds

-Regardless of how much you’re paying for shipping, you’ll sometimes encounter elongated shipping times.
+Regardless of how much you’re paying for shipping e commerce, you’ll sometimes encounter elongated shipping times.
 In theory, springing for expedited shipping should alleviate this issue — but that isn’t always the case.
 Depending on the nature of your business, this can make or break sales.
-Luckily, there are tools and tricks to help you avoid shipping delays, including:
+Luckily, there are tools and tricks to help you avoid e commerce shipment delays, including:

 - A streamlined delivery process — set roles for each staff member and fewer shipping options;

 - E-commerce automation tools — this may come with your e-commerce platform, allowing you to keep track of orders;